brodieG/diffobj/README.md

 ```

 Go to [Github](https://github.com/brodieG/diffobj) to report issues or if you
-are interested in development versions.
+are interested in development versions of this package.